Vaccine Info

 QDENGA and U.S. FDA

-Takeda announced on July 11, 2023, that the Company voluntarily withdrew the U.S. Biologics License Application (BLA) for TAK-003 following discussions with the U.S. Food and Drug Administration (FDA) on aspects of data collection, which cannot be addressed within the current BLA review cycle.
+Takeda announced on July 11, 2023, that the Company voluntarily withdrew the U.S. Biologics License Application (BLA) for TAK-003 following discussions with the U.S. Food and Drug Administration (FDA) regarding data-collection aspects that could not be addressed within the current BLA review cycle.
 The plan for TAK-003 in the U.S. will be further evaluated, given the need for travelers and those living in dengue-endemic areas, such as Puerto Rico, Mexico, and Florida.
-On November 22, 2022, Takeda announced that the FDA had accepted and granted priority review of the BLA for QDENGA to prevent dengue disease caused by any dengue virus serotype in individuals four years through 60 years.
+On November 22, 2022, Takeda announced that the FDA had accepted and granted priority review of the Biologics License Application (BLA) for QDENGA to prevent dengue disease caused by any dengue virus serotype in individuals aged four years through 60 years.

 QDENGA and U.S. CDC